 ILLUSTRATION: AI

-They were divided into two groups: Half did strength training with weight training sessions twice a week at moderate to high intensity and with gradually increasing loads, the other half did no exercise.
+They were divided into two groups: Half trained in strength with weight training sessions twice a week at medium-to-high intensity and gradually increasing loads, while the other half did not exercise.

 All participants were assessed on neuropsychological tests and MRI scans at the beginning and end of the study.